 The Sussex Community Housing Hub Team

-The Hub has been set up and is managed by Action in rural Sussex (AirS), an independent charity that exists for all people living in rural areas of Sussex, but especially those who are at risk of isolation and/or disadvantage, and for whom rural life brings an additional challenge and cost to their daily lives.
+The Hub service was set up and is managed by Action in rural Sussex (AirS), an independent charity that exists for all people living in rural areas of Sussex, but especially those who are at risk of isolation and/or disadvantage, and for whom rural life brings an additional challenge and cost to their daily lives.
 Our specialist housing team comprises:

 Tom Warder – Community Led Housing Manager

 Tom is our Community Led Housing Manager at AirS where he has overseen the work on over thirty five neighbourhood plans across the region – including the first plan to pass a referendum in Sussex at Arundel.